 Conversion rate is the proportion of converting users to total visitors.
 It doesn’t directly indicate your web performance like other metrics, but it can be an indicator.

 A high conversion rate suggests that your website satisfies visitors to a degree.
 This means your site performs well and gives a positive impression on visitors, encouraging them to convert.

 The error rate is the number of problematic requests relative to the total requests over a certain period.
 A high error rate suggests that the web server often encounters issues that prevent the site from loading properly.

 This metric lets you diagnose when your site encounters errors, for example, during traffic spikes.
 This will help you accurately pinpoint the problem and fix it.

 Requests per second (RPS) is how many requests a web server receives in a second.
 Requests include all interactions with the web server, such as fetching emails and database queries.

 RPS indicates web servers’ capability to handle requests.
 RPS testing gives insights into how your site would perform under high traffic.

 Your site will slow down if the RPS exceeds the server’s capacity.
 To improve your site’s RPS load, switch to a more reliable web hosting provider.

-When analyzing and monitoring performance, use tools for better insight into your site.
+When monitoring performance, use tools for better insight into your site.
 There are various website speed test tools available with different features and prices, such as: